Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% description coverage, providing detailed explanations for each parameter.
-The description adds minimal value beyond the schema, such as mentioning model tradeoffs, but baseline 3 is appropriate since the schema already does the heavy lifting.
+The input schema already covers all 5 parameters with detailed descriptions (100% coverage).
+The description adds no new parameter semantics beyond the schema.
+Baseline 3 is appropriate since the schema does the heavy lifting.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.